top of page

 PhD Student Royal Holloway

 I started my PhD in September 2021.
-I’m investigating gestural and vocal communication in wild chacma baboons (Papio ursinus), co-supervised by Alecia Carter (UCL).
+I’m investigating gestural and vocal communication in wild chacma baboons (Papio ursinus) at the Tsaobis Baboon Project, co-supervised by Alecia Carter (UCL).
+I am recording behaviour using video cameras, and investigating the efficacy of machine learning programmes to recognise and classify behaviours.
 I am funded by the BBSRC LIDO doctoral training program.

 bottom of page